Medieval & Modern Marvels

 - Length: 329 miles

-The Main (pronounced "mine") flows through the German states of Bavaria, Baden-Württemberg and Hesse.
+The Main River in Europe (pronounced "mine") flows through the German states of Bavaria, Baden-Württemberg and Hesse.
 The river begins near Kulmbach at the joining of its two headstreams, the Red Main and the White Main.
 In its upper and middle section, it runs in valleys of the German Highlands.
 In its lower section, it crosses the picturesque plains before meeting up with the romantic Rhine River.
 Major tributaries of the Main are the Regnitz, the Fränkische Saale, the Tauber and the Nidda.
 Since 1992, the Main has been connected to the Danube via the Rhine-Main-Danube Canal and the highly regulated Altmühl River.

 Although the heyday of the Main River region wouldn't come until much later, Celtic architecture dating back to 1000 B.C. can be found along its shores.
 By the time of the Roman Empire, settlements along the Main were flourishing.
 Mainz was established as early as 13 B.C. with other cities popping up along the river's shores in the 1st century A.D.
 As time wore on, the Main River would rise in status as a critical trade route for the expanding Empire.
 Charlemagne even left his mark here, investing in canal construction and erecting the mammoth Würzburg Cathedral in the eighth century.

-The Main would prove to be the springboard for inventions and political advances in use to this day.
+The Main River in Germany would prove to be the springboard for inventions and political advances in use to this day.
 The Frankfurt Trade Fair, unique in its time, was first mentioned in 1150.
 Johannes Gutenberg invented his world-changing printing press in 1436 in Mainz.
 The seat of German democracy, Frankfurt, was where kings and emperors were elected from 855 to 1792.

 During World War II, the cities along the Main were especially hard hit.
 On March 16, 1945, about 90 percent of the city of Würzburg was destroyed by some 225 Lancaster bombers in 17 minutes by a British air raid.
 Frankfurt's expansive medieval city center was completely ruined and Mainz lost 80 percent of its buildings.
 Bamberg is one of the few cities in Germany that was not destroyed by World War II bombings because of a nearby artillery factory that prevented planes from getting near it.